Listen to Beth’s Sommercast Interview in which she chats about her journey through the Chicago theatre scene and the genesis of Midsommer Flight.

 Additionally, Beth offers private coaching to actors with a special focus on Shakespeare’s First Folio and audition coaching.
 She loves the opportunity to work one-on-one and in-depth to develop strong text and character work with actors.

-Previously an actor Beth performed with companies all over Chicago (many now defunct), including Promethean Theatre Ensemble, Tangerine Arts Group, Chicago Jewish Theatre, Smoke & Mirror Productions, GroundUp Theatre, and the all women’s improv group Valid Hysteria.
-Beth has studied Shakespeare’s First Folio and she is a graduate of the training center at iO Chicago (formerly ImprovOlympic).
+Beth’s previous experience as an actor herself makes her especially empathetic to the actors with whom she works, whether in productions or coaching sessions.
+In a former lifetime, she performed with companies all over Chicago (many now defunct), including Promethean Theatre Ensemble, Tangerine Arts Group, Chicago Jewish Theatre, Smoke & Mirror Productions, GroundUp Theatre, and the all women’s improv group Valid Hysteria.
+Beth has formally studied Shakespeare’s First Folio both in college and beyond, and she is a graduate of the training center at iO Chicago (formerly ImprovOlympic).